mccarthysean/mccarthysean.github.io/_posts/2020-11-07-timescale-dash-flask-part-1.md

   t2.location;
 ```

-TimescaleDB has another very useful feature for continually and efficiently updating aggregated views of our time series data.
+TimescaleDB has another very useful feature called "continuous aggregates" for continually and efficiently updating aggregated views of our time series data.
 If you often want to report/chart aggregated data, the following view-creation code is for you:
 ```sql
 CREATE VIEW sensor_data_1_hour_view
 WITH (timescaledb.continuous) AS --TimescaleDB continuous aggregate